Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/keywords/README.md

 ## 41) synchronized

 synchronized keyword is used to implement the synchronization in java. only one thread can enter into a method or a block which is declared as synchronized.
 Any thread which wants to enter synchronized method or block must acquire object lock of those methods or blocks.
-[See more]

 ```java